How Dorothy Ellen Palmer wrote a memoir about being in love with herself and her abilities

 In her book, she depicts her coming to terms with the past — and describes her discovery and embrace of activism.

 "I was born in 1955.
 I had six different foster homes and two long stints in the hospital before I was adopted when I was almost three.
 My parents did a relatively good job given that they had both come from somewhat wounded families themselves.

 "But what was the most difficult was that I felt like a burden.
 I felt like a financial burden to them because I required more money being spent on my special orthopedic shoes.

 "I felt like a burden to them because I wasn't really theirs.
-So this notion of being a burden deeply shamed me.
+This notion of being a burden deeply shamed me.
 It was kind of a double whammy, if you will, because it was the shame of adoption and the shame of disability.
-So it led me to behave quite badly as a young person because I didn't want to be seen as representing or belonging to anyone who was disabled."
+It led me to behave quite badly as a young person because I didn't want to be seen as representing or belonging to anyone who was disabled."

 Proud to be

-I could come out of the closet and be proud of who I was.- Dorothy Ellen Palmer
+I could come out of the closet and be proud of who I was.

 "That was like a huge wonderful bursting of the dam for me because Stella made me proud.
 She made me realize that I wasn't the problem, ableism was the problem, inaccessibility was the problem and that I didn't have to be ashamed anymore, that I could come out of the closet and be proud of who I was."